“Certainly, in this land I do not find the barbarous

 saw it.
 So Buckingham owned 8 Holbeins, a few Titians, of which the greatest

-was the Ecce Homo, a series of Tintorettos,
+Ecce Homo, a series of Tintorettos,

 some Veroneses (both Buckingham and Arundel had the advantage that the King did